 Kam Williams’ Weekly Previews That Make Choosing a Film Fun

-Kam’s Kapsules this week include three big budget films and eight Independent or foreign films.
+Kam’s Kapsules this week include three big budget films, including Barbershop: The Next Cut, and eight Independent or foreign films.
 So there is a lot to watch this week.
 Check out the ratings, because they are unrated, PG and R.

 Big Budget Films